Welcome to my website. I am currently a research scientist at Spellbrush. With the power of AI, we strive to make anime more real than ever!

 Contact: cyberhsieh212 AT gmail DOT com

-(July 2024) We have released the GBC datasets which recaption 10M images from CC12M in a new annotation format!
+(July 2024) We released the GBC datasets which recaption 10M images from CC12M in a new annotation format!
 Check the paper.

 (June 2024) I received the Academic Thesis Prize from Université Grenble Alpes!